marcinwiacek/pl1/project2_in_progress/readme2.md

      12345 <- again instruction from process 1
 ```

+The same like 2, but with preparation for starting instruction from other processes
+in every pipeline run (we need to fetch instruction after decoding, etc.).

+Executing with maxcycles=20: 278ms

+This doesn't give any performance improvement in such simulation,
+but should provide great help in real situations, when instructions from every processes
+are dependent on each other.
+Single process is slower than in version 2, but in parallel
+(for user) it can give only profits (note: it's probably enough to run 2 processes in parallel).

 Remember, that these theoretical designs have every pipeline stage with the same length
 (and we have always every pipeline stage, which is not true)

 # Version 4

+Decreased amount of threads to 2 + more code for instructions

+# Future version

 Example topics for discovering: